Skip to main content

 The lifetime of the inner num ends exactly where the if code block ends, because that's the scope in which the variable was defined.

-This is in contrast to undeclared variables (those without the var keyword), which use function-level scoping (consistent with Python variable behavior).
-That means, when you change the value of an undeclared variable inside the if block, it actually changes the value for the entire function.
+This is in contrast to implicitly-declared variables (those without the var keyword), which use function-level scoping (consistent with Python variable behavior).
+That means, when you change the value of an implicitly-declared variable inside the if block, it actually changes the value for the entire function.

 For example, here's the same code but without the var declarations: